Bi-directional Digital Twin and Edge Computing in the Metaverse: DT-assisted Edge Computing

 \subsubsection{Resource Allocation in local DTEC}

-As discussed in Section~\ref{section4a} and illustrated in Fig.~\ref{DTEC}(a), DT construction and immersive Metaverse experience requires the support of the MEC system.
+As discussed in Section~\ref{section4a}, DT construction and immersive Metaverse experience require the support of the MEC system.
 To ensure the MEC system operates in an efficient resource-utilization way for both cases, it is necessary to rely on local DTEC which can assist in evaluating the performance of the edge computing network and making decisions for customized and fair resource allocation (e.g., communication and computing resources).
-Thus, the resource allocation strategy in local DTEC is designed from two aspects to serve the Metaverse: assign rational resources for DT construction and assign fair resources for an immersive Metaverse experience.

 From the DT construction perspective, when leveraging FL to construct DT models for PTs based on the data in the physical world, local training at the PTs and model aggregation at the edge serve can still be time and energy-consuming.
-Thus, it is necessary to optimally allocate the communication (i.e., transmission power) and computation resources (e.g., CPU cycles at both PTs and edge servers) in the MEC system to improve efficiency (utilization of resources) during the training stage. ~\cite{9145588} proposed a solution to utilize DTEC, retrieve the current computing capabilities and channel state of the users, and train a deep neural network (DNN) model for rational computation and communication resources allocation.
+Thus, it is necessary to optimally allocate the communication (i.e., transmission power) and computation resources (e.g., CPU cycles at both PTs and edge servers) in the MEC system to improve efficiency (utilization of resources) during the training stage ~\cite{9145588}.

 From the immersive Metaverse experience, computation-intensive tasks (e.g., FOV prediction and high-quality virtual scene rendering) are offloaded to edge servers for fast computing and return rendered video streams to the users' devices for display.
 Based on the QoE performance of the users, the local DTEC can provide feedback to the MEC system to automatically adjust the computing capacity assigned to a user and redistribute the caching quota.
 Local DTEC can also provide feedback to the local MEC system to increase or decrease the bandwidth assigned to a specific user or activate another frequency band to upgrade the channel upon congestion.